Southeast Asia

 How We're Addressing the Problem

-In Southeast Asia, our strategy is to work with large FSPs, such as state-owned banks, BRI and BNI in Indonesia, and the top three e-wallets & fintechs in each market.
-We seek out partners that are committed to driving women’s financial inclusion and can do so at scale.
+In Southeast Asia, our strategy is to work with top-tier FSPs, such as Indonesian state-owned banks (BRI, BNI, and Mandiri), leading commercial banks such as Wing Bank and SeaBank Indonesia, and the top three e-wallets & fintechs in each market.
+We seek partners that are committed to driving women’s financial inclusion and can do so at scale.
 Additionally, through our policy and advocacy work, we work to influence key policymakers to implement policies that strengthen the digital and financial ecosystem in these markets.
-Recent policy and advocacy initiatives include our active participation in Indonesia’s G20 in 2022, including the Ministerial Conference on Women’s Empowerment, and our ongoing partnership and capacity building with Indonesia’s Women’s Digital Financial Institution Coalition (KIKDP), which is sponsored by Indonesia’s Ministry of Women’s Affairs.
+Recent policy and advocacy initiatives include our active participation in Indonesia’s G20 in 2022, including the Ministerial Conference on Women’s Empowerment, and our ongoing partnership and capacity building with Indonesia’s Women’s Digital Financial Institution Coalition (IKDP), which is sponsored by Indonesia’s Ministry of Women’s Affairs.

-Areas of current and future focus for us in Southeast Asia include supporting MSME growth through use of e-commerce platforms, increasing engagement with Sharia-based financial services, and expanding the collection and use of gender-disaggregated data by FSPs and policymakers, with a particular emphasis on two key segments – women ultra-micro-entrepreneurs and unbanked/underbanked low-income young adult women.
+Areas of current and future focus for us in Southeast Asia include supporting MSME growth through use of e-commerce platforms, providing safe and cost-effective remittances for migrant workers, and expanding the collection and use of gender-disaggregated data by FSPs and policymakers, with a particular emphasis on two key segments – women ultra-micro-entrepreneurs and unbanked/underbanked low-income young adult women.

 What We Are Learning